pierrechevallier/chevallier-cz/content/posts/wedding.md

 ## “What about gifts?
 And the dress code?”

 We would love for you to come and have a great time with us.
-If you couldn’t help but want to give us something, we would be happy to contribute to the renovation of our apartment.
+If you couldn’t help but want to give us something, we would be happy to contribute to the renovation of our apartment ([you can go to this link](/bank-details)).

 There is no dress code, come in whatever way you feel comfortable and pleasant!